 Rodent teeth grow continually so they need to chew to keep them worn down.

 The truth is that this is a very murky area.
-Few animal are fossilized and few animal and human bones survive long periods.
+Few animals are fossilized and few animal and human bones survive long periods.
 “If a body is exposed to water, insects, open air, or highly acidic soil, then bacteria and fungi will be able to invade that porous network, and seek out the proteins of the collagen within the bones, which causes those bones to break down and eventually crumble to dust!”

 I feel that extinction dates and locations are just Educated Guesses.